 With some 56 syndicating newspapers and magazines from coast to coast, including the prestigious St. Petersburg Times, syndicating senior Websites and readers at the www.SuddenlySenior.com, readership is estimated at 1.9-million.
 [By 2008, there were 83 syndicating publications with a readership of 3.1-million.]

-The column and the heavily advertised site, now having lives of their own, have become Kaiser’s major source of income.
+The column and the heavily advertised site, now have lives of their own.
+It became Kaiser’s major source of income.
 “No one is more surprised than I,” he says.

 Dishing out humor and hope to the 79 million Americans age 50 and up who’ve “become senior before their time” has proved to be Kaiser’s most extraordinary adventure yet.